Barry Lyndon: Part I: "By What Means Redmond Barry Acquired the Style and Title of Barry Lyndon"

-An omniscient (though possibly unreliable) narrator relates that in 1750s Ireland, Redmond Barry's father is killed in a duel over a sale of some horses.
-The widow devotes herself to her only son.
-Barry becomes infatuated with his older cousin, Nora Brady.
-Nora and her family plan to improve their finances through marriage to a well-off British Army captain, John Quin.
-Barry shoots Quin in a duel, then flees.
-He is robbed by highwayman Captain Feeney.
-Penniless and dejected, Barry joins the British Army.
-Later, family friend Captain Grogan informs him that his dueling pistol had been loaded with tow, and Quin is not dead: the duel was staged by Nora's family to get rid of Barry.
+In the Kingdom of Ireland, 1750, Redmond Barry's father is killed in a duel.
+Barry, of a genteel but impoverished Irish Protestant family, becomes infatuated with his cousin Nora Brady, and shoots her suitor, Army captain John Quin, in a duel.
+He flees but is robbed by highwaymen on his way to Dublin.
+Penniless, Barry enlists in the Army.
+Family friend Captain Grogan informs him that Quin is not dead: the duel was staged so that Nora's family could get rid of Barry and improve their finances through her marriage to Quin.